KGB33/MathTools/README.md

 # MathTools

-MathTools is a library containing a mountan of various algorithms, formulas, and profilers for mathmatic and sicentific computations
+MathTools is a library containing a mountain of various algorithms, formulas, and profilers for mathematical and scientific computations

 ## Getting Started

-### System Requirments
+### System Requirements
   * Python 3.8+

 ## Installation